dnovaes/keydetection/README.md

 npm install
 ```

-Now the magic as the last step, rebuild your native modules for electron to work even with your other
+Now the magic as the last step.
+Rebuild your native modules for electron to work even with your other
 native modules (C++ in this case).
 And start the application.
 ```
 ./node_modules/.bin/electron-rebuild.cmd